Astor63/BL2-Mods/Work In Progress/Finesse/FinesseReadMe.md

 ## What special with this weapon?

 - Both Version:
-  - Use SEAPP (Smart Elemental Adaptive Plasma Projectile): a Alien which adapt his Elemental following the impact:
+  - Use SEAPP (Smart Elemental Adaptive Plasma Projectile): a Alien Plasma Projectile which adapt his Elemental following the impact:
     - Incendiary on flech
     - Shock on shield
     - Corrosive on armor
+  - Splash damage booster by grenade
+  - Burst normarlized to 5 rounds
   - Shot a double EAPP for the cost of 1 ammo (can be doubled if you use the Aaron00000's "Double Anarchy" mod).
 - Moxxi Version:
   - As usual for the Vanilla Moxxi weapons, this Moxxi SMG will give you the benefice of 70% Critical hit bonus & 2.5% lifesteal on damage dealt.